There are hundreds of different diets, each somewhat different from one others. That can be confusing; at least it was for me.

 - Vegetables, fruits, seeds, sprouts, roots, legumes, mushrooms, berries, and nuts should be a high-volume diet component.

-Summary & Conclusions.
+Summary and Conclusions.

 There is no justification and need for health in multiple diets.
 The current situation is contrary to the public health interest.
 The fact that every person is entitled to call a diet after their name and produce clutter is even more outrageous and indicates a weakness of the regulators.